Skip to main content

 Display and Organisation

 Each task has its own row in the timeline, visible when start and end dates are set.
 Lists, parent tasks, and subtasks are clearly structured in a hierarchy.
-You can collapse or expand lists and parent tasks to customise your view.
+Collapse or expand lists and parent tasks to focus on what's relevant.

 Planning and Scheduling

-You can move entire lists or parent tasks by drag and drop — all contained tasks move together.
+You can also create dependencies between tasks (finish-to-start): Task 1 must finish before Task 2 can begin.
+You can also move entire lists or parent tasks by drag and drop — all contained tasks shift together.

 Navigation and Export